fieldtrip/website/example/fittemplate.md

     template = ft_read_vol('standard_bem.mat');
     template = ft_convert_units(template,'mm');

+Note that the template head model contains three surfaces describing the three compartments of scalp, skull and brain.

 ## Coregistration

 In the next step we coregister the template head model with the Polhemus head shape to ensure that they are expressed consistently in the MEG coordinate system (i.e. relative to the same origin and with the axes pointing in the same direction).
-The coregistration consists of a rotation and translation.
+Normally the coregistration only consists of rotation and translation, but in this case you can also specify scaling.

     cfg = [];
     cfg.template.headshape      = polhemus;